Gold Coast Light Rail Stage 3

 The project will connect communities with business and jobs, hospitals and medical facilities, education, shopping, dining, entertainment and sporting centres.

-Through this critical infrastructure we will support the Gold Coast and its continued growth over the next two decades.
+Through this critical infrastructure we will support the Gold Coast and its continued growth over the next 2 decades.

 Key features of Stage 3: